codr7/liblg/README.md

 $ mkdir build
 $ cd build
 $ cmake ..
-$ make fibrec
+$ make
 $ ./fibrec
 148810us
 ```

 ### benchmarks
-The VM is currently significantly faster than Python3 and around 10 times as slow as Go, ideas on how to improve its performance further without making a mess are most welcome.
+The VM is currently significantly faster than Python3 and an order of magnitude slower than Go, ideas on how to improve the performance further without making a mess are most welcome.

 ```